Chapter 01Start Here

 On a $700,000 SCV home with 5% down, your down payment is $35,000.
 Your closing costs, lender fees, title, escrow, appraisal, inspections, prepaid taxes and insurance, prepaid interest, typically run another 2-3% of the purchase price.
 Plan on $14,000 to $21,000 in closing costs, on top of your down payment.

-Cash to close on a $700K home with 5% down typically lands between $49,000 and $56,000, before any DPA or seller credits.
+Cash to close on a $700K home with 5% down typically lands between $49,000 and $56,000, before any seller or lender credits.
 But that number can drop dramatically with the right strategy.

 Down Payment (5%)$35,000